SuchithSridhar/Foundations-Of-Machine-Learning/k-nearest-neighbours/README.md

   problem.
 - `main.py`: The main sequence of the program.

+**How the random data is generated**:

+The data generated is based on generating random centroid points and then generating points around this centroid base and then maybe adding some noise.
+So our "random points" are going to be in circular regions.
+This was designed this way to facilitate easy classification.

 ## Try it yourself

 If you'd like to try writing this on your own, just make sure you just use